cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

   total: "0"
 ```

 This account does not have a balance.
-In fact, the new account does not yet exist in your blockchain, only the key pair has been generated and stored in your keyring.
+The new account does not yet exist in your blockchain.
+Only the key pair has been generated and stored in your keyring.
 You need to send a transaction to change this new account's balance:

 ```bash
 $ ./simd tx bank send $(./simd keys show b9lab -a) $(./simd keys show student -a) 10stake --chain-id test-chain-rT4wZY